manakjiri/personal-website/_posts/projects/2016-07-23-arduino-lithium-battery-charger.md

 ![]({% image_url lipo-charger/charger.jpg %})

 I'm not even sure why I made it.
-Of course it is much easier (and safer most likely) to buy a proper battery charger (which I later bought anyway.
+Of course, it is much easier (and safer most likely) to buy a proper battery charger (which I later bought anyway.
 Not because this one didn't work, I just needed more chargers).
-I certainly learned a lot about floating differential measurement, when measuring the individual cell voltages, and design of switching DC-DC converters in the process, so it was worth it.
+I certainly learned a lot about floating differential measurement, when measuring the individual cell voltages, and the design of switching DC-DC converters in the process, so it was worth it.

 [Dokumentace Li-Po nabijecka]( {% document_url dokumentace_li-po_nabijecka_2017.pdf %})